 During this stage, you really want to know your competition to see what is your relative position on the market.
 And of course, to help you find a competitive advantage that will help you stand out.

 Because your core business is identified by the keyword “mobile bank” (or another one, of course, this is just an example), let’s go ahead and type this keyword in Google.

-- First, select the keyword or keywords that describes your company the best – this will help you identify your direct competitors.
-Then, type this keyword in Google, and write down all companies that appear on the first few pages (as many as you consider relevant to your sector and business core).
+- First, select the keyword/s that describes your company the best.
+This will help you identify your direct competitors.
+Then, type this keyword in Google, and write down all companies that appear on the first few pages.
+Generally, it will be the first three pages, but you can analyze as many as you consider relevant to your business.

-- To refine your search and make sure that you are not missing out on any competitors, use tools like KWFinder and AnswerThePublic to discover as many keywords as possible that get close to the main core of your business.
-Repeat the search and write down all companies that appear between the first results of the search engine.
-For example, in the case of the mobile bank, possible keywords that could reveal additional indirect competitors might be “digital banking” or “online bank”.
+- To refine your search and make sure that you are not missing out on any competitors, use tools like KWFinder and AnswerThePublic to discover as many relevant keywords as possible.
+Then, repeat the search and write down all companies that appear between the first results of the search engine.
+In our example, possible keywords that could reveal additional indirect competitors might be “digital banking” or “online bank”.

-Step 2: Analyzing competitors from a Product perspective
+Step 2: Startup Competitor Analysis from a Product perspective

 At this stage of our Startup competitor analysis, we will take a profound look at how companies can take advantage of understanding their competition’s features, products and functionalities.